| POST | /api/v1/users/login |

 @SerializedName("password")

-var password:String? = null
+open var password:String? = null

 @DataMember(Name="captcha", IsRequired=true)